-A second set of general tax policy considerations that generally are considered relevant to international tax arbitrage relates to equity and fairness.
-110 Among the pertinent questions are: If and to the extent that international tax arbitrage substantially reduces the tax burden of a discrete group of taxpayers (typically, financial institutions and other sophisticated multinational corporations that have the wherewithal to engage in such complex transactions), is that fair?111 Is it relevant whether other taxpayers also have opportunities to participate in international (or other) tax arbitrage transactions?
-Does it make a difference, in evaluating the fairness of the result, whether the particular international tax arbitrage transaction involves scrupulous compliance with existing U.S. tax rules-which, upon careful reflection, seem to be rational and coherent-and the interplay between those rules and foreign tax rules that apply to a non-U.S. party?
-Should it make a difference, in evaluating the fairness of the result, whether the non-U.S. party is related or unrelated to the U.S. taxpayer?
-In the case of FTC arbitrage transactions, is it an adequate response to the fairness concern that the capital export neutrality principle-and arguably the foreign tax credit-embody a policy indifference as to whether domestic or foreign taxes are paid?112 Thus, is the fairness issue mooted if a particular FTC arbitrage transaction does not reduce the taxpayer's overall (worldwide) tax burden but, instead, simply reduces its financing costs (or increases its investment yield), because a non-U.S. party to the transaction is willing to pay the U.S. taxpayer for the non-U.S. tax benefits that the structure afforded it?
+108 Of course, the predicate questions of whether a particular international arbitrage transaction substantially reduces the (U.S. and/or foreign) tax burden of the U.S. participant, and the "baseline" for measuring the extent if any to which that is the case, must also be considered.
+See Paragraph 3 below.

+transactions, is it an adequate response to the fairness concern that the capital export neutrality principle - and arguably the foreign tax credit - embody a policy indifference as to whether domestic or foreign taxes are paid?109 Thus, is the fairness issue mooted if a particular FTC arbitrage transaction does not reduce the taxpayer's overall (worldwide) tax burden but, instead, simply reduces its financing costs (or increases its investment yield), because a non-U.S. party to the transaction is willing to pay the U.S. taxpayer for the non-U.S. tax benefits that the structure afforded it?
 Finally, in evaluating the efficacy of a potential governmental response to a particular international arbitrage transaction, would it be a breach of the fairness principle (which generally seeks to have similarly situated taxpayers subject to similar tax treatment) to adopt a solution that, for example, (i) is straightforward but broad in scope and thereby covers benign and/or salutary transactions as well as targeted transactions or, alternatively, (ii) is highly technical and thereby increases the compliance burden of many taxpayers but enables more sophisticated taxpayers to develop structures that circumvent the government's solution?